Vietnamese boat people: Vietnamese refugees resettlement

 The Orderly Departure Program from 1979 until 1994 helped to resettle refugees in the United States and other Western countries.
 In this program, refugees were asked to go back to Vietnam and wait for assessment.
 If they were deemed to be eligible to be resettled in the United States (according to criteria that the US government had established), they would be allowed to emigrate.

 Humanitarian Program for Former Political Detainees, popularly called Humanitarian Operation or HO due to the "H" subgroup designation within the ODP and trailing numbers 01-09 (e.g., H01-H09, H10, etc.), was set up to benefit former South Vietnamese who were involved in the former regime or worked for the United States.
 They were to be allowed to immigrate to the U.S. if they had suffered persecution by the communist regime after 1975.
-Half-American children in Vietnam, descendants of servicemen, were also allowed to immigrate along with their mothers or foster parents.
-This program sparked a wave of rich Vietnamese parents buying the immigration rights from the real mothers or foster parents.
-They paid money (in the black market) to transfer the half-American children into their custody, then applied for visas to emigrate to the United States.

-Most of these half-American children were born of American soldiers and prostitutes.
-They were subject to discrimination, poverty, neglect, and abuse.
-On November 15, 2005, the United States and Vietnam signed an agreement allowing additional Vietnamese to immigrate who were not able to do so before the humanitarian program ended in 1994.
-Effectively, this new agreement was an extension and final chapter of the HO program.

 Hong Kong adopted the "port of first asylum policy" in July 1979 and received over 100,000 Vietnamese at the peak of migration in the late 1980s.
 Many refugee camps were set up in its territories.
 Frequent violent clashes between the boat people and security forces caused public outcry and mounting concerns in the early 1990s since many camps were very close to high-density residential areas.